Introduction

 • Hold = recommendation: telling a customer "keep holding" is itself a recommendation subject to suitability

-• Reg BI covers retail only: recommendations to institutional customers stay under FINRA Rule 2111
+• Reg BI covers retail only: recommendations to institutional customers stay under the FINRA suitability rule

 • Form CRS is broader than Reg BI: a prospect who has not received a recommendation is still a retail investor for Form CRS delivery